 Feline Leukemia Virus Infection (FeLV) in Cats

-Feline leukemia virus (FeLV) is a disease that impairs the cat's immune system and causes certain types of cancer.
-This virus infection is responsible for a majority of deaths in household cats, affecting all breeds.
-Males are more likely to contract the infection than females, and it is usually seen between the ages of one to six years old.
+Feline leukemia virus (FeLV) is a disease that impairs the cat's immune system and can cause cancer.
+This viral infection is responsible for too many deaths in household cats, affecting all breeds.
+The good news is that it is completely preventable.
+The bad news is that most cats with FeLV live only a few years after their diagnosis.

 Symptoms and Types